 4. Model validation

-To validate the ability of the model to estimate the effect of warming, we performed (1) a simulation study; (2) a null model testing; (3) and a sensitivity analysis.
+To validate the ability of the model to estimate the effect of warming, we performed (1) a simulation study; (2) a null model test; (3) and a sensitivity analysis.

 4.1 Simulation study

-Previous research has demonstrated that the performance of parameter estimation in surplus production models can be affected by the informativeness of input data.
-In particular, a lack of contrast in historical fishing efforts can lead to insufficiently informative data regarding the fishery population dynamics, potentially resulting in biased parameter estimates.
+Previous research has demonstrated that the performance of parameter estimation in surplus production models can be affected by the informativeness of input data ().
+In particular, a lack of contrast in historical fishing effort can lead to insufficiently informative data regarding population dynamics, potentially resulting in biased parameter estimates.
 In addition, the quantity of available data (i.e., relative abundance index and annual recreational harvest) varies significantly across fish populations.
-It is necessary to determine a minimum required data quantity below which the model results may not be reliable.
+It is therefore important to determine a minimum required data quantity below which the model results may not be reliable.
 To address these concerns, we conducted a simulation study to investigate the model's ability to estimate the parameter of warming effect with acceptable accuracy and precision under different fishing pattern and data quantity scenarios.
 The simulation study revealed that the model exhibited satisfactory performance in general, however, it encountered difficulties when the quantity of data was inadequate or the population in question had been consistently exposed to low fishing pressure.
-Based on the results of the simulation, we determined that a minimum of four relative abundance index data points and two recreational harvests data points were required for reliable model results.
+Based on the results of the simulation, we determined that a minimum of four relative abundance index data points and two recreational harvests data points were required to produce reliable model results.
 Populations with less data than this were excluded from our model fitting.
-After fitting the model, we evaluated the estimated exploitation rate and intended to exclude any results with a history of consistent low fishing pressure (highest exploitation rate less than 0.2).
-However, none of the populations met this criterion, which is not very surprising given that the analyzed populations were in lakes with high fishing activities and thus were prioritized and monitored by managers (See SI.2 in Supplementary Material for the full analysis).
+This resulted in a reduction in the number of eligible populations from XXX to 520 (XXX populations excluded).
+After fitting the model, we evaluated the estimated exploitation rate with the intent to exclude any results with a history of consistent low fishing pressure (highest exploitation rate less than 0.2).
+However, none of the populations met this criterion, which is not very surprising given that the analyzed populations were in lakes with high fishing activities and thus were prioritized and monitored by managers.
+See the Supplementary Material for details on the full simulation analysis.

 4.2 Null model testing

-In order to determine if the estimates of warming effect were a chance artifact, we implemented a null model analysis.
+To determine whether the estimates of warming effect were a artifact, we implemented a null model analysis.
 We compared the results from our model with those generated by null models in which the time series of GDDs were randomly re-ordered.
 For each population, we randomly re-ordered the corresponding time series of GDDs twenty times, and used each re-ordered time series to fit the model and estimate the warming effect.
-The results indicated a significantly stronger pattern of warming effect from our model than would be expected by chance from the null models (Fig.SI.3.1).
+Essentially, this analysis evaluates whether the model would find similar rates of statistically significant temperature impacts when, in fact, no relationship between temperature and population dynamics was present.
+The results indicated a significantly stronger pattern of warming effect from our model than would be expected by chance from the null models (Figure S3).

 4.3 Sensitivity analysis